uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

 ### Using cookies to store login information

-It is possible to work with cookies in testsuite and use them to store login information.
+It is possible to work with cookies in test suite and use them to store login information.
 There are no special dependencies except `Marshal` module for Ruby.

 Following code is expected to be a part of function used as step definition for user authorization: